FREE SHIPPING On Most Orders

 • Higher torque resulting in faster startup speeds

-• The possibility for up to 6 different speeds
+• Up to 6 different speeds

 In cases where lighting is included, DC fans typically use LEDs, which only add to the fan’s energy efficiency.